Healthy Science/ Fish Oil for Kids: What’s the right dose?

 • Current EPA and DHA recommendations are too low to provide sufficient omega-3 support for all children—potentially putting them at risk for suboptimal health outcomes

 Getting children to eat healthy is a familiar struggle for many parents—and often a losing battle at that.
-We all know that kids need adequate nutrients to function optimally, but knowing which nutrients they need (and importantly, how much they need) is often a different story.
+We all know that kids need adequate nutrients to function well, but knowing which nutrients they need (and importantly, how much they need) is often a different story.
 Fortunately, scientists have done most of the legwork for us.

 EPA and DHA are necessary for normal growth and development